LCS-Aveiro/React-Tool/README.md

 # React Tool ( Reconfigurable Automata: Animated Analysis)

-RTA is a formal verification and animation tool for Labelled Reactive Graphs.
+React Tool is a formal verification and animation tool for Labelled Reactive Graphs.
 It was developed at the Department of Mathematics, University of Aveiro, with the support of FCT (Foundation for Science and Technology).

 🔗 **Live Demo:** [https://lcs.web.ua.pt/projects/ReactTool/](https://lcs.web.ua.pt/projects/ReactTool/)